About Miami

 Cultural Etiquette and Customs:

-- Dress Code: While Miami is known for its beachwear, remember to dress appropriately when visiting religious sites or upscale restaurants.
+- Dress Code: Miami is known for its stylish and trendy fashion scene.
+Dress to impress when exploring upscale areas like South Beach.

 #